xoxms/RanbooPower/README.md

 # RanbooPower
-This plugin will let you manage and give Ranboo power in Dream SMP!
+This Minecraft plugin will let you manage and give Ranboo power in Dream SMP!

 ## What can Ranboo power do?
 If you mine any block with your hand it will give you the same type of block you broke!